marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.markdown

 After successfully deploying our network in [Part 1: Building a Todo application](https://github.com/marek5050/Hyperledger_Todo_App/blob/master/Part_1.md) we can Create new tasks using `node invoke.js`, and Query all tasks `node query.js`.

-Near the end of Part 1 we added **TASK3 - "Grab some lunch"**.
+Near the end of Part 1 we added **TASK3 - Grab some lunch**.
 Since it's been a few hours and our lunch break is over we should mark **TASK3** as finished.
-But we don't have the functionality to complete a task yet.
-In this tutorial we'll add the ability to **finish a task**.
+But we don?t have the functionality to complete any tasks yet.
+In this tutorial we?ll add the ability to
+**finish a task**.

-## Adding new functionality to the chaincode
+## Adding new functionality to the Chaincode

 Lets create a new version of the todo app.
 Duplicate the existing chaincode file and put it into a directory called v2.